Unit 3 - Practice Quiz

 consumer finance Medium

-B. Upon payment of the last installment
+A. Upon payment of the down payment

-C. When 50% of the principal amount is paid
+B. When 50% of the principal amount is paid

-D. Upon payment of the down payment
+C. Upon payment of the last installment

 35 A logistics company requires a fleet of delivery trucks for a specific 3-year contract but does not want to bear the risk of technological obsolescence.
 The useful life of the trucks is 10 years.
 Which type of lease is most suitable?